-Students readmitted to Spring Hill after ten years' absence are required to complete at least twenty-four hours of additional course work to be granted a bachelor's degree.
+Students readmitted to Spring Hill after a 10 year absence are required to complete at least twenty-four hours of additional course work to be granted a bachelor's degree.
 Students who intend to complete their undergraduate degree requirements and need fewer than 12 hours to graduate should contact the Registrar who will consult with the Academic Standards Committee.